winterbe/javadoc-reloaded/README.md

 ### Contribute

 Feel free to <a href="https://github.com/winterbe/javadoc-reloaded/fork">fork this project</a> and send me pull requests.
-You can also send me feedback by <a href="https://github.com/winterbe/javadoc-reloaded/issues">opening an issue</a>.
+You can also send me feedback via <a href="https://twitter.com/benontherun">Twitter</a> or by <a href="https://github.com/winterbe/javadoc-reloaded/issues">opening an issue</a>.

 ### License